FAQ

 Each amplifier comes with two separate transformers.
 Each amplifier has its own power supply, i.e. bridge rectifiers, smoothing capacitors etc. These independent power supplies are fed from individual secondary windings from the transformers.
 This results in excellent channel separation, i.e. the individual channels do not "talk" to each other.

-I notice that some of your amplifiers have balanced input.
-When would it be advisable to use the balanced inputs?
+I notice that some of your amplifiers have balanced inputs.
+When would it be advisable to use them?

-Only the 2000 and 3000 series amplifiers have balanced inputs in addition to single ended inputs (RCA).
-If you are like most folks where the amplifier and preamp will be within a short distance of each other and you will be using interconnect cables less than several tens of feet, then RCA cables will typically be just fine.
-If the cables are going to be several hundred feet long, then you may want to consider using the balanced inputs with the appropriate cables as this can help to reduce noise pickup on "long" cables.
+Only the AT2000, AT3000, AT4000, AT520NC, AT540NC and AT6000 series amplifiers have balanced inputs in addition to single ended inputs (RCA).
+If you are like most folks where the amplifier and preamp/processor will be within a short distance of each other and you will be using interconnect cables less than 10 feet, then RCA cables will typically be just fine.
+If the cables are going to be much longer then you may want to consider using the balanced inputs with the appropriate cables as this can help to reduce noise pickup on "long" cables.
+Since balanced inputs are quieter, then we'd recommend that if your preamp/processor has balanced outputs, then take advantage and use them regardless of the length of your audio interconnect cables.

 How do I control the AT6012 multiroom amplifier and which wall plates/switches are you compatible with?